kittenflapz/CheerUp/README.md

 ## Usage

-You can use Cheer Up like Google Images, except results will be limited to only adorable things --so in a way, it's preferable to Google--.
+You can use Cheer Up like Google Images, except results will be limited to only adorable things ~~so in a way, it's preferable to Google~~.